 Solar heating or PV solar panels?

-"Domestic solar panels come in two types.
-PV solar panels and solar heating panels.
-These types of installations are commonly confused, but today modern photovoltaics can do the job of both."
+"Domestic solar panels come in two types - PV solar panels and solar heating panels.
+These types of installations are commonly confused, but today PV (photovoltaics) can do the job of both."

 Frequently asked questions.